MatthiasKramer/Phase-detection-signal-processing-toolbox/README.md

 - Estimation of pseudo-instantaneous interfacial velocities and turbulence intensities.
 - Implemented filtering criteria ensure reliable velocity estimates.

 Overall, the uploaded source code allows computation of basic two-phase flow parameters, including void fraction (C), bubble/droplet count rate (F), time series of pseudo-instantaneous interfacial velocities (u) and turbulence intensities (Tu).
-If using the AWCCT for publishing your research, please cite the following reference to credit the authors and to direct your readers to the original  research work:
+If using the AWCCT for publishing research, please cite the following reference to credit the authors and to direct your readers to the original  research work:

 M. Kramer, D. Valero, H. Chanson and D. Bung (2019).
 Towards reliable turbulence estimations with phase-detection probes: an adaptive window cross-correlation technique, Experiments in Fluids, 60:2 ([DOI](https://doi.org/10.1007/s00348-018-2650-9))